gjbertele/projects/html/math utils/readme.md

 # Sample Usage Capabilities
+Sample UI is given in sample.html.
 When an equation is typed into the bar, it's evaluated either as a PDE to solve, or as a normal equation to evaluate or show properties about.
 Any numerical output is rounded to the nearest integer and factorized, and potential closed forms for it are suggested.

 # Default Samples
 You can use trig functions (**sin**, **cos**, **tan**, **atan**, **acos**, and **asin**), as well as **log**, **sqrt**, **abs**, **floor**, **ceil**, and **round**.
 For example, try inputting **tan(3)** or **log(5)**.